 - Land bowls first appeared in the Commonwealth Games in 1930, when the tournament was known as the British Empire Games.

 - In 1966, lawn bowls were not included in the Commonwealth Games because there weren’t enough bowls greens in Kingston, Jamaica.

 - People of all ages can play lawn bowls – the youngest player to play at the Commonwealth Games was 19-year-old Jamie-Lea Winch, who has since won one Atlantic Bowls Championships and 3 European Championships.

 That ends our guide about wagering on bowls, providing you with all the information you’ll need to find the best bowls betting sites and how to succeed at betting on the sport.
 So now you’re ready to find the best bookies and place your first bowls bets!

 Betting on bowls is fairly straightforward, and you can bet on the sport online or at any land-based bookmaker.
 If you want to bet on bowls online, you need access to a bookmaker that offers bowl betting markets.
 However, not all bookies will cover bowls, so check if the sport is available on the site first.

 What is the most trusted bowls betting site?

 Some of the most popular and trusted bowls betting sites include William Hill, Ladbrokes Coral, and Mansionbet.
 Although other bookies cover the sports well, the 4 are the most used among bowls bettors.

-Lawn bowls is a very simple sport and a popular past-time activity that people of all ages play.
-Although the non-professional bowls has far more relaxed rules, the professional bowls is hardly more complex.
-The only thing you need to know about bowls is the game’s main goal: toss the ball as close to the kitty (or the small ball) as possible.
+Lawn bowls are a straightforward sport and a popular pastime activity for people of all ages.
+Although non-professional bowls have far more relaxed rules, professional bowls are hardly more complex.
+The only thing you need to know about bowls is the game’s primary goal: toss the ball as close to the kitty (or the small ball) as possible.
 It’s very similar to curling, except it’s played on grass rather than ice.